-Section 4.
-All bargaining unit faculty members, except for those in the Adjunct classification, shall have the right to petition the Provost or designee for reclassification if they believe that their work was misclassified at the time of first hire or their position has evolved to more closely resemble a different classification.
-If a petition for reclassification is denied, a bargaining unit faculty member may petition again after completion of at least one additional year of service in the position.
+Section 10.
+Bargaining unit faculty members in the Career classification shall have the right to petition the Provost or designee to have their position recategorized if they believe that their position was categorized incorrectly at the time of first hire or their position has evolved to more closely resemble a different category.
+If a petition for recategorization is denied, a bargaining unit faculty member may petition again after completion of at least one additional year of service in the position.